unKNOWN-G/Projects/Automatic_Email_Sender/README.txt

 In This Project My main goal is to create a python code which can automatically send mails to a bunch of recipients from a sender mail
 Some perks of this project are
 1) You can avoid  using cc,bcc.
-Thereby you wont be revealing the information that the mail was sent to whom
+Thereby you wont be revealing the information that the mail was sent to whom.
 2) Bolding text is an important summarization feature to highlight important points .
-In this project you can bold certain parts of mail and can write the rest in normal which isnt a general feature in normal Email senders.
-B
+In this project you can bold certain parts of mail and can write the rest in normal which isnt a general feature in normal Automatic Email senders.
 3) You can customize each email like mentioning on the top of each mail.
-"Dear unKNOWN, "
+"Dear unKNOWN, ".
 4) You can schedule your mailing time like always.
-This is an Alternate way other than the email Scheduler
+This is an Alternate way other than the email Scheduler.

 Language Used : Python